Clerical celibacy: Second to third centuries

 The Didascalia Apostolorum, written in Greek in the first half of the 3rd century, mentions the requirements of chastity on the part of both the bishop and his wife, and of the children being already brought up, when it quotes 1 Timothy 3:2–4 as requiring that, before someone is ordained a bishop, enquiry be made "whether he be chaste, and whether his wife also be a believer and chaste; and whether he has brought up his children in the fear of God".

 There is record of a number of 3rd-century married bishops in good standing, even in the West.
 They included: Passivus, bishop of Fermo; Cassius, bishop of Narni; Aetherius, bishop of Vienne; Aquilinus, bishop of Évreux; Faron, bishop of Meaux; Magnus, bishop of Avignon.
-Filibaud, bishop of Aire-sur-l'Adour, was the father of St. Philibert de Jumièges, and Sigilaicus, bishop of Tours, was the father of St. Cyran of Brenne.
+Filibaud, bishop of Aire-sur-l'Adour, was the father of Philibert de Jumièges, and Sigilaicus, bishop of Tours, was the father of Cyran of Brenne.
 No statement is made about whether they had children after becoming bishops or only before.